Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: A Model of Trade with CCLs

-The setting for our model is an infinite-horizon, continuous-time market populated by a set of $N$ institutions $\Theta = \left\{\theta_1, \theta_2, \ldots, \theta_N \right\}$ that trade a single risky asset.
+The setting for our model is an infinite-horizon, continuous-time market that is populated by a set $\Theta = \left\{\theta_1, \theta_2, \ldots, \theta_N \right\}$ of $N$ institutions that trade a single risky asset.
 Each institution $\theta_i \in \Theta$ maintains a private buy-valuation $B_t^i$ and a private sell-valuation $A_t^i$.
-The values of $B_t^i$ and $A_t^i$ vary across the different institutions to reflect differences in the institutions' opinions regarding the likely future value of the asset, as well as differences in their inventory, cash-flow, financing constraints, and so on.
-To focus on the impact of CCLs without considering the impact of strategic activity (which could make our results more difficult to interpret), we model these prices with stylized stochastic processes.
+The values of $B_t^i$ and $A_t^i$ vary across the different institutions to reflect differences in their views of the likely future value of the asset, as well as differences in their inventory, cash-flow, financing constraints, and so on.
+To focus on the impact of CCLs without considering the impact of strategic activity (which could make our results more difficult to interpret), we model these prices using stylized stochastic processes.
+For each institution $\theta_i$, we rewrite the buy and sell prices in terms of a mid-price $M^i_t = (B_t^i+A_t^i)/2$ and spread $s^i_t = A_t^i - B_t^i$, so that

-For each institution $\theta_i$, we rewrite the buy and sell prices in terms of a mid-price $M^i_t = (B_t^i+A_t^i)/2$ and spread $s^i_t = A_t^i - B_t^i$, so that We describe the dynamics of the spread in detail below; for now, we only remark that the values of $s^i_t$ are constrained such that they are never smaller than some minimum value $s_0>0$.
+We describe the dynamics of the spread in detail in Section \ref{sec:temporal_evolution}.
+For now, we remark only that we constrain the values of $s^i_t$ to never fall below the minimum value $s_0>0$.